igorgrv/NotesInGeneral/MarkDown - ReadMe/ReadMeTips.md

-# This is my Big Header
+# This is "the Header" with '#'

 This is a sample readme file for our GitHub Example repo.
 I'm learning MarkDown!
+'#' is used for "Headers"